 In both cases, the prey is killed with a bite to the throat.
 The cat’s sharp canine teeth pierce the spinal cord and the powerful jaw crushes the windpipe.

-The urge to hunt is not tied to hunger.
 In the wild, cats hunt all the time, even if they are not hungry, because they never know when their next meal will come.
 If a cat waited until they were desperately hungry to hunt, they might be too weak to capture prey.
+Your little furball may not need wild prey for survival, but their hunting instincts are powerful.
+So your cat may hunt even if you provide easy access to nutritious food.

 Why does my cat bring animals or birds as a gift?

+This may be a sign that your cat considers you a part of their family.
+They’re sharing the bounty of their hunt, just as Mama Cat may have done with them when they were kittens.
 Because, in general, your cat actually sees you as a bigger, clumsier cat!
 So if you’re finding your feline friend bringing you their “gifts”, it’s actually their way of “teaching” you how to hunt.

 Indoor cats hunt, too, but their prey is toy mice or balls, which your cat may deliver to you as a gift, even though the toys can’t be eaten.
 Letting them outdoors for some supervised playtime can help them develop their hunting instincts better.